Eve (rapper): 2013–2015: Lip Lock and label change

 The album was renamed twice from "Here I Am" to "Flirt" to "Lip Lock".
 After Eve left Interscope Records and signed with EMI, Lip Lock was expected to be released in 2011, but it was delayed again.
 In 2012, Eve decided to release the album as an independent artist, and stated that there will be several buzz singles before the official single release.
 In an interview with Billboard, Eve stated that "one of the biggest things that I wanted to do on this album was make people realize why they fell in love with me in the first place and then take them on a journey to where I am now musically.
 My ear is different but I think people will recognize me.
 I think you'll hear that I'm in a happy place.
 I miss my music.
 My hunger is different than the first time around".

 On October 9, 2012, Eve released a promotional single titled "She Bad Bad" on iTunes.
 In November 2012, Eve released a series of weekly remixes on YouTube called EVEstlin' Tuesdays, in which she added freestyle rap verses on 2012 hit singles, such as Rihanna's "Diamonds" and Miguel's "Adorn".
 The album's first official single, "Make It Out This Town", featuring Gabe Saporta of Cobra Starship was released on February 23, 2013.
 In an interview with Rap-Up TV, Eve confirmed that the second official single would be "Eve" featuring Jamaican reggae artist Miss Kitty.
 The music video for the song was shot in London in February 2013 and premiered on BET on April 29, 2013.

 On May 14, 2013, Lip Lock was released under her own label From The Rib Music and distributed through Sony/RED.
-The album debuted at number 46 on the Billboard 200 chart.
-The album features collaborations with Juicy J, Dawn Richards, Claude Kelly, Pusha T, Chrisette Michele, Nacho, Gabe Saporta, Propaine, Missy Elliott, and Snoop Dogg.
-She appeared in the post-apocalyptic action comedy Bounty Killer (2013) and the horror thriller film Animal (2014).
-In 2014, Eve appeared in two episodes of the Oxygen reality television series Sisterhood of Hip Hop.
-She portrayed Amaya in Lifetime's romantic comedy television film With This Ring (2015) alongside Jill Scott and Regina Hall.
+The album debuted at number 46 on the Billboard 200 chart, and features collaborations with Juicy J, Dawn Richards, Claude Kelly, Pusha T, Chrisette Michele, Nacho, Gabe Saporta, Propaine, Missy Elliott, and Snoop Dogg.
+During this time, Eve appeared in the post-apocalyptic action comedy Bounty Killer (2013) and the horror thriller film Animal (2014).
+She also appeared in two episodes of the Oxygen reality television series Sisterhood of Hip Hop.
+In 2015, Eve portrayed Amaya in Lifetime's romantic comedy With This Ring, which also starred Jill Scott and Regina Hall.